Why Recovery Is Becoming More Important Than Performance

 - digital distractions

-The challenge is that very few people create intentional moments for recovery.
+Individually, none of these things are harmful.
+The challenge is that very few of them create space for genuine recovery.

+The body is remarkably capable of adapting to stress.
 But adaptation only happens when periods of challenge are balanced with periods of restoration.

 Without that balance, many people begin feeling: